 Your previous job roles should be written in order of today; start with where you are employed now and work backward

 It’s important to give an overview of your current position; your job title, who you report to, and your duties should be on there

 Your reason for leaving should be at the end of each piece of employment – they’re more than likely going to ask you anyway if you secure an interview

 9. No photos

 Do not attach photos.
-This gives your perspective employer a way of judging you before you even get there.
+This gives your prospective employer a way of judging you before you even get there.
 Trust me, they will!